 23 Mar New Coronavirus Relief Law Requires Paid Employee Leave

-The first measure expands the Family and Medical Leave Act (FMLA) to allow some employees 12 weeks of partially compensated leave to care for a child whose school or child care facility has been closed due to COVID-19.
+One of the new leave provisions, the “Emergency Family and Medical Leave Expansion Act,” allows 12 weeks of partially compensated FMLA leave to care for a child whose school or child care facility has been closed due to COVID-19.
 The leave applies only to workers who have been employed by their current employer for 30 days.

-The other new law providing employee leave, the “Emergency Paid Sick Leave Act,” requires employers to provide 80 hours of paid sick time for employees affected by the coronavirus in specified ways, including being under a quarantine or self-isolation order.
+The other new law providing employee leave, the “Emergency Paid Sick Leave Act,” requires employers to provide 80 hours of paid sick time to employees in specified circumstances, including:

-The provisions take effect within 15 days of passage; the leave benefits expire on Dec.
+The laws take effect within 15 days of passage; the leave benefits will expire on Dec.
 31, 2020.

 Employers should familiarize themselves with the new leave requirements to ensure compliance.